mosh3eb/merlin/docs/source/user_guide/feed_forward.rst

 - **State injection option:** when enabled, a new photon is injected into the measured mode whenever a measurement occurs.

 - **Input parameters:** all circuits within the same feedforward layer must use the same number of input parameters.
-  - The total number of input parameters of the :class:`FeedforwardBlock` is the sum of the input parameters across all layers.
+  - The total number of input parameters of the :class:`~merlin.algorithms.feed_forward.FeedForwardBlock` is the sum of the input parameters across all layers.

 ----------------------------
 API Reference
 ----------------------------

-.. autoclass:: merlin.FeedforwardBlock
+.. autoclass:: merlin.algorithms.feed_forward.FeedForwardBlock
    :members:
    :undoc-members:
    :show-inheritance: